bhlarson/CurtainControl/README.md

 5) execute project
 >nodejs server.js
 6) auto start:?
-	a) Log into to pi as root in putty?
+	a) Log into to pi as root in putty
 	b) Create a symbolic link to  ”nodecurtain.service” in /etc/systemd/system
 		>  sudo ln nodecurtain.service /etc/systemd/system/nodecurtain.service
 	c) Enable and start: